jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

         return not first_input and second_input
         return True if not first_input and second_input else False

-  all tests are still passing
+  the test is still green

 * I remove the second `return statement`_